tutkuyaras/PGSXplorer/README.md

 1 927744 rs4040604 T G 0.337693 9978 0.994669 0.0300084 0.937854 1.05492 -0.17814 0.858613 1
 ```

-> **NOTE:** For PGSExplorer to work correctly, file formats, column order and names must be the same.
+> **NOTE:** For PGSXplorer to work correctly, file formats, column order and names must be the same.

 ### PLINK